ctr0/bender/README.md

 ### **Bender**
 **Bender** is a framework to apply the visitor design pattern to abstract source entities.
-The default project contains the source for Java beans.
+The default project contains the implementation for Java beans.

 To apply the visitor design pattern you only need to write a visitor class for the desired abstract source.